 (ac - bd) + i(ad + bc)

-So that is the algebraic way of multiplying two complex numbers.
-But something interesting pops up when we plot this on the complex plane.
 In general, for any Cartesian grid, if I put a point anywhere on it, we can identify that point using only two numbers: the x coordinate and the y coordinate.
 These are the ordinary Cartesian coordinates.
 But there is another way we could specify the point using only two numbers, that is, using its so-called polar coordinates.
 When we use polar coordinates, the two numbers we use are the angle the point makes with the x axis, and the distance the point is from the origin.

 If we pick two arbitrary points on the complex plane that we want to multiply, and notice for each of them the angle they sweep out and the distance each one is from the origin, and do the same thing for the number we get after we multiply them together, that is, their product, we get a result that you might not expect.
 It turns out that the product is a point whose angle from the x axis is the sum of the angles of the two factors, and whose distance from the origin is the product of the distances of those of the two factors.